What Happens During a Heart Attack

 - Full heart attack or complete blockage.
 No blood is going to part of the heart, and there is 100 percent blockage.
 Pain is constant and comes with classic heart attack symptoms.
 Immediate medical attention is needed to prevent further damage or even death.

-“Forty to 50 percent of heart attacks present with a fatal event,” Dr. Chawla says.
+“Forty to 50 percent of heart attacks present with a fatal event,” Dr. Cookman says.
 “People ignore symptoms, which are usually taking place for weeks or months before finally having a heart attack with complete blockage.
 At that point, the heart isn’t getting blood and it can go into a life threatening rhythm, which presents as cardiac arrest.”

 What Causes a Heart Attack?

-Dr. Chawla says many factors can contribute to causing a heart attack.
+Dr. Cookman says many factors can contribute to causing a heart attack.
 Some, like family history, we can’t control.
 But, others, such as smoking, high blood pressure, high cholesterol, diabetes and stress, we can through proper management.

 What are the Signs of a Heart Attack in Women and Men?

 Both men and women are at risk for heart disease, including heart attack.
 While men usually develop it at younger ages, women are just as at risk, but they present later in life.
-Dr. Chawla lists how heart attack symptoms in both men and women progress:
+Dr. Cookman lists how heart attack symptoms in both men and women progress:

 - Onset.
 Heart attack symptoms (shortness of breath, sharp chest pain, arm pain, etc.) usually start gradually, with the intensity of those symptoms coming and going.